-Every leadership team is asking questions about their social networking strategies.
-They wonder how Twitter, LinkedIn, Facebook, Google Plus and others can be utilized for business development purposes.
-As we have worked on The Global Leaders, we have spoken with hundreds of companies, and have found a wide disparity between their efforts and the type of business they are in.
+Every leadership team should be asking questions about their social networking strategy.
+They wonder how Twitter, LinkedIn, Facebook, Google Plus, CRM, Sales Force, Customer Portals, Websites, Blogs and other platforms can be utilized for business development purposes.
+We have been developing those thoughts at Group50 for the last 14+ years.
+We have spoken with hundreds of companies, and have found a wide disparity between their efforts and the type of business they are in.
 Although not a formal study, our general findings are as follows:

 - Media companies have the highest level of networking activity for sales and brand building.
 They should, given their business model.